Trips to Loreto

 November 13th 2023

-The Ventura Sister City Association board members were able to present a proclimation of friendship between our cities to our Mayor Joe Schroeder.
+The Ventura Sister City Association board members were able to present a proclamation of friendship between our cities to our Mayor Joe Schroeder.